 To ensure a safe environment, it is important to take specific measures to prepare your home for your post-op return.
-Use the checklist below as a helpful resource: Clean up and declutter your house allowing for walking paths large enough for you to pass with a walker.
-This is especially important on your path from where you will spend most of your time and the bathroom.
+Use the checklist below as a helpful resource: Practice using your crutches, walker or knee scooter throughout the house.
+Some bathrooms may need to have the door removed to accommodate easier access with these assistive devices.
+Arrange for sleeping accommodations to be close to a bathroom without the need to use stairs.
+Living on a single floor for the first few weeks may be easiest.
 Apply adhesive strips to bottom of bathtub or shower area.
 Wet floors are a high fall risk.
 Shop for groceries and stock up with nutritious food for your recovery.
 Prepare and freeze meals in single serving containers.
 Identify any uneven surfaces inside and outside your home.
 These are trip hazards.
 If a trip hazard can be removed, like a throw rug, a long bed skirt, or an electrical cord, please do so.
-Install or tighten any loose railings on stairways.
-Install nightlights in bathrooms, bedrooms and hallways and replace light bulbs.
-Arrange items in kitchen, bathroom and bedroom to be easily accessible without having to lift or bend, including your phone and a phone charger.
+Install or tighten any loose railings on stairways. П Install nightlights in bathrooms, bedrooms and hallways and replace light bulbs.
 Keep pets in another room until you are safely settled in your home.
 Pets and small children can be trip hazards.
 Tend to any household chores like laundry and yard work.
 Put clean linens on your bed and have another set clean and ready.
-If you have purchased an ice machine, also purchase 8-12 pre-frozen water bottles 16 ounces the filter and store them in the freezer.
+If you have purchased an ice machine, also purchase 8-12 pre-frozen water bottles 16 ounces П the filter and store them in the freezer.